jooooooooood/Ramya-s_Friend/README.md

 # Ramya-s_Friend
-We're gonna get her a homie
+We're gonna get her a homie.
+Don't forget to change the code so that it uses your own personal openai key.

 You're gonna need to install the following packages
 ##